 Dolphins Daily: June 19th, 2017

-Victoria Lares is your host on today's Dolphins Daily.
-Watch as she highlights the Dolphins off-season workouts and more.
+Dolphins cheerleader, Amina, is your host on today's Dolphins Daily.
+Check out a special announcement made by Dolphins Hall Of Famer Jason Taylor and more.

 Advertisement